chapter 8

 Transliteration: Hiya muhtamma bi-ta'allumi kayfiyyati ar-rasm.

-Arabic Transliteration (with English word meaning): Hiya [she] muhtamma [interested (feminine)] bi-ta'allumi [with the learning] kayfiyyati [the how/manner of] ar-rasm [the drawing/painting].
+Word-by-word: Hiya [she] muhtamma [interested (feminine)] bi-ta'allumi [with the learning] kayfiyyati [the how/manner of] ar-rasm [the drawing/painting].

-* English: He is very good at playing chess.
+English: He is very good at playing chess.

 Arabic: هو جيد جداً في لعب الشطرنج.